trelau/AFEM/docs/source/graphics.rst

 Graphics
 ========
-The ``Graphics`` package provides a base class for viewable objects as well as a minimal tool to visualize AFEM shapes, geometry, and meshes.
+The ``graphics`` package provides a base class for viewable objects as well as a minimal tool to visualize AFEM shapes, geometry, and meshes.
 The most used tool will be the ``Viewer`` class which can be imported by::